DeltaImpact/linkpins-frontend/README.md

 # linkpins-frontend

-This is React based front-end for [linkpins-backend](https://github.com/DeltaImpact/linkpins-backend) from React to AngularJS, in learning AngularJS purposes.
+This is React based front-end for [linkpins-backend](https://github.com/DeltaImpact/linkpins-backend) made in learning React purposes.

 ## Getting started